Use the Right Admin Surface

 - Name the key after the script or job that will use it.

-- Choose an expiration period.
+- Choose an expiration in days.
 Shorter is safer.

 - Select only the scopes the script needs.
-Avoid unrestricted keys unless there is a clear reason.
+Empty scopes mean unrestricted, so avoid leaving scopes empty unless there is a clear reason.

 - Create the key.